-Because we would love to be able to feature the winning photos in our publications, we ask that you use the finest setting on your camera without exceeding 15 MB (15,000 KB).
+Because we would love to be able to feature the winning photos in our publications, we ask that you use the highest setting on your camera.
 Entries should have a resolution of at least 2272 x 1704 pixels (ie 4 megapixels or greater).
 Resolution can be bigger as long as the total file size does not exceed 15 MB.

 Entries must be in JPEG format.

 Entries may originate in any format, including—but not limited to—digital files, digital prints, slides, transparencies, color prints, or black and white prints; however they must be submitted electronically via our online submission tool.

 Previously published material of which non-exclusive rights were granted may be entered as long as you still maintain the right to grant us a license (see “Rights” below).
 You must be able to disclose to Mass Audubon when and where the photo appeared previously upon request.